ethancodes2020/ataraxia/README.md

 ## Introduction
 Stoic GNU/Linux, is a linux distro, forked from Ataraxia Linux, that is made to be as systemd free as possible, while being lightweight, fast, simple, and secure.
 We aim to make sure PID 1 stays simple, and secure.
 This has all the good stuff that Ataraxia Linux has, and we aim to add what Ataraxia Linux is missing, and needs.
 Have an look around!
+We consider this distro, "the distro for stoners", because it focuses on privacy, nobody spies here.